HOPE HOUSE OF SOUTH CENTRAL WISCONSIN

 LoveIsRespect.org

 LoveIsRespect is the go-to website for teen dating violence.
 They have a helpline, texting helpline, and online chat for those seeking help and lots of information on healthy, unhealthy, and abusive relationships.
-For Teen Dating Violence Awareness Month, their Respect Week is February 6-10 with Wear Orange Day on February 7.
-You can learn more in their Calendar of Events, Social Media Guide, and Action Guide, which also links to this Parent Discussion Guide on Healthy Relationships.
+For Teen Dating Violence Awareness Month, their Respect Week is February 10-14 with Wear Orange Day on February 11.
+You can learn more in their Social Media Guide and Action Guide here.
+Check out their TDVAM Self-Care Playlist on Spotify.
+Are you a parent or guardian of a teen or tween?
+Check out this Parent Discussion Guide on Healthy Relationships.

 Learn More